 It’s a great example of a social media channel that understands both the requirements of the everyday user and the potential for driving sales.
 It’s visual, it’s immediate, it’s inspiring, and it’s also great for SEO and driving targeted eCommerce traffic.
 From product pins to Pinterest Lens — Pinterest is a great platform for generating sales and repeat customs.

 Here’s how to make the most of Pinterest for your eCommerce brand, no matter where you are in your eCommerce journey.

 A quick look at some recent Pinterest statistics is a great place to start…

 Pinterest has 175 million active monthly users, over 55% of which live outside of the US.
 Of those users, 2 million save shopping pins to their boards on a daily basis.
 Information on demographics is equally illuminating.
 Even though 81% of current users are female — that gap is now closing, with 4/10 new signups being male.
 Age-wise, the majority of active pinners are below 40, and millennials are now using Pinterest as much as they use Instagram.

-Knowing your target audience is an essential of any online business.
-While you already have a great insight into what makes your customers tick, there is always more that you can be doing.
+Knowing your target audience is essential to any online business.
+While you already have a great insight into what makes your customers tick, there is always more than you can be doing.
 Pinterest is a great traffic driver: over 5% of all online referral traffic to websites comes from Pinterest and 87% of “pinners” have purchased a product that they discovered through it.
-Based on these numbers alone, there is a compelling case for why Pinterest needs to feature as part of your ecommerce strategy.
+Based on these numbers alone, there is a compelling case for why Pinterest needs to feature as part of your eCommerce strategy.